Mineralogy Certification Course

 Tectosilicates

-The last and most complex structure, where [SiO4]4- tetrahedra connect over all their four corners, forms a three-dimensional framework.
-Therofere is sometimes called 'framework silicates' with unit - [SiO2]0.
+The last and most complex silicate structure, where [SiO4]4- tetrahedra connect over all their four corners, forms a three-dimensional framework.
+Thus, this subclass is called tectosilicates or "framework silicates" with a [SiO2]0 structural unit.

 Silicates Summary